class openfl.events.MouseEvent extends Event

 target node.
 To have a target node's ancestor receive notification

-of a mouse event, use EventDispatcher.addEventListener()
+of a mouse event, use EventDispatcher.addEventListener() on

-the ancestor node with the type
+the ancestor node with the type parameter set to the specific

 mouse event you want to detect.